wilmaxu/DatabaseGUI/README.md

 **Computer Requirement:**
-- tcl/tk version 8.5 or higher
+- tcl/tk version 8.5 or higher(This is usually pre-installed in the computer.
+Run "tclsh" in terminal to see if tcl is installed.
+Then run "puts $tcl_version" to check the version of installed tcl.